loning/the-math/docs/psi-collapse-zfc/chapter-09-why-zfc-cannot-collapse-back-metamathematics.md

 ZFC has reflection principles stating properties of V (the universe) reflect down to sets.
 But:
 - Reflection is syntactic, not semantic
-- It doesn't capture the observing consciousness
+- It doesn't capture the observing observer
 - It's still within the formal system

 Reflection in a mirror is not self-awareness.